MichaelHoste/xmoto.js/README.md

 ## TODO

-* Try to use same renderer in every browsers.
+* Try to use same renderer in every browsers (wait for 4.0.4: http://www.html5gamedevs.com/topic/25785-visual-glitch-on-v4-webgl-tilingsprite/#comment-147559)
 * Improve and correct edge creation (slow in webgl/chrome because of lots of tilings but very smooth using canvas.
-In FF this is the opposite, very smooth in WebGL and not-so-smoot in Canvas (but still ok).
+In FF this is the opposite, very smooth in WebGL and not-so-smoot in Canvas (but still ok) => wait for 4.0.4.
 * Improve XML levels compatibility => layeroffsets (parallax)

 [and other stuffs](https://github.com/MichaelHoste/xmoto.js/issues)